-Note: We have analyzed all mutual funds classified as "Mid Cap" & "Multi Cap" as per SEBI for this analysis, with rolling annualized weighted average returns as per respective fund AUM.
-Sharpe ratio has been calculated as the average of rolling 3/5/10/15 year returns divided by the standard deviation of all 3/5/10/15 year returns respectively.
-Mutual funds with less than 3 year AUM history have been excluded from this analysis.
+Source: Bloomberg; Note: Rolling annualized weighted average returns as per respective fund AUM.
+Sharpe ratio has been calculated as the average of rolling 3/5/10/15 year returns (since 1st Jan 1999) divided by the standard deviation of all 3/5/10/15 year returns respectively.
 All returns are calculated in USD terms.
-Latest data as of 31st Mar 2021.
+Latest data as of 30th Apr 2021.